Posts by National Diagnostics

 Read MoreMeasurement of Radiation and Isotope Quantitation

 Most research applications of radioisotopes require an eventual quantitation of the isotope, which is done by measuring the intensity of radiation emitted.
 Common nomenclature expresses this intensity as disintegrations per minute (DPM).
-The Becquerel (Bq) is the SI unit for radiation, corresponding to 60 DPM (one disintegration per second).
+The becquerel (Bq) is the SI unit for radiation, corresponding to 60 DPM (one disintegration per second).
 The curie, an earlier and still…

 Read More